arturopala/scala-tree/README.md

 - call `.immutable` to get back immutable `Tree`

-As both `.mutable` and `.immutable` methods have to make a copy of a Tree representation, it saves time and resources only when two or more operations in a row executes, comparing to the `Tree`.
+As both `.mutable` and `.immutable` methods have to make a copy of a Tree representation, it saves time and resources only for two or more operations in a row, comparing with a `Tree`.

 Warning: Iterating over subtrees has much worse performance on `MutableTree` because each subtree must be a copy, prefer using light iteration available on the `Tree` instead.